tc39/test262/CONTRIBUTING.md

 ## Test Case Names

-There is a substantial amount of variation in existing test names and that's ok.

-Test cases should be created in files that are named to identify a feature, API (or aspect of either), that's being tested.
-Previously, there was a naming system based on the specification section and algorithm step that was the focus of the test.
-This protocol doesn't work if the section or algorithm step changes.
+Test cases should be created in files that are named to identify the feature or API that's being tested.

 Take a look at these examples: